 Connect with students

 Communicating with students during remote learning is more important than ever, especially with those students you’re concerned about.
 Try and keep connected with students by sending whole-class messages through your learning platform or via email and open up the floor for conversations outside of schoolwork.
 Extending the dialogue outside of schoolwork can give students a much needed break from school stress and help to build/maintain rapport.

 Additionally, enforce dedicated office hours for each school week that allows students to book in appointments with you to discuss any concerns they may have.
 This could range from schoolwork, feeling lonely to problems at home and could be conducted over the phone or video call.
 Providing students with this outlet will hopefully encourage them to speak to you if they’re in need.

 You should also make time for general check-ins with students to see how they’re adapting to distance learning and managing studying from home to ensure each child is getting the support they need.

 Alternatively, surveys can be an extremely useful tool in gauging the general wellbeing of students - especially if you make the responses anonymous.
-By issuing a whole-class survey you can gain a better understanding of your students’ wellbeing and the results can inform you of if there’s any actions you can do differently that would benefit the whole class.
+Tools such as Satchel Pulse makes it easier to issue a whole-class survey, you can gain a better understanding of your students’ wellbeing and the results can inform you of if there are any actions you can do differently that would benefit the whole class.

 Moreover, they’re a good opportunity to get feedback on any specific area which could be helpful during this period of distance learning.